kjosib/sophie/sophie/Sophie.md

 %right '->' IF ELSE
 ```

-This next bit tells the parser-generator how to tell which terminals have semantic value,
+This next bit tells the parser-generator how to tell which terminals LACK
-and therefore get passed to a production rule's action:
+semantic value, and therefore DO NOT get passed to a production rule's action:
 ```
-%void_set UPPER
+%void IMPORT TYPE ASSUME DEFINE BEGIN END TO AS MY
+%void ACTOR ROLE CAST IS OF WHEN IF THEN ELSE
+%void FOREIGN OPERATOR CASE ESAC OPAQUE WHERE
-%void '(' ')' '[' ']' '.' ',' ';' ':' '=' '@' ':='
+%void '(' ')' '[' ']' '.' ',' ';' ':' '=' '@' ':=' '|'
 ```

 ## Definitions